 In this interview, Phil Cousineau describes Turkey’s great appeal to the spiritual traveller, the importance of Rumi and Sufism as well as Phil’s own favourite places in this rich, ancient land.
 You can join Phil in Turkey this October 10 - 22, 2014 on our: “Sacred Journey to Turkey with Phil Cousineau: Long Conversations in the Land of Troy, Rumi and the Goddess”.

-KB: What is it that particularly appeals to you about Greece as a destination?
+KB: What is it that particularly appeals to you about Turkey as a destination?

-KB: What place or site are you most excited about taking participants to visit on this Greece Odyssey?
+KB: What place or site are you most excited about taking participants to visit on this sacredjourney to Turkey?

-KB: What can participants expect from this journey to Greece that they wouldn’t find elsewhere?
+KB: What can participants expect from this journey to Turkey that they wouldn’t find elsewhere?

-KB: Is there anything else you’d like to share with readers about this journey?
+KB: Is there anything else you would like to tell me about this journey to Turkey?

 ~ Kim Bridgett